friendflow/friendflow-mvp/README.md

-# friendflow-mvp
+# FriendFlow MVP

-MVP version of the FriendFlow social app.
+A social connection app that allows users to chat, follow, and access VIP content.